altocodenl/TODIS/readme.md

 1. There's too much data, so we cannot look directly at it.
 That's why we have programming languages, programming paradigms, libraries, etc. (The List).
 2. Data is just a detail.
 We should be focused on bigger, deeper things, not on low-level things.

-This entire treatise is built on toppling these two myths with the following (hypo)theses:
+This entire treatise topples these two myths with the following (hypo)theses:

 1. Once we decide to look at the data directly, there are ways in which we can abridge it without losing descriptive power.
 And these ways are much simpler than The List.
 "These ways" is what fills up the rest of this treatise.
 2. Makers of DIS are in dire need of humility.
 Simple data is powerful, even exciting.
 The details matter.
 They can be joined into harmonious wholes.
 But to eschew details because they are beneath oneself is *exactly* what's keeping us mired in a mess of our own making.